tyler-bennett52/storefront/README.md

 Relied on class demo for structure of Redux features, especially reducer.js.
 ChatGPT showed me how to test Redux components using the renderWithRedux function.
 Placehold.co for placeholder images.

-Used ChatGPT to assist in rewriting Product unit tests to be more 'unit testy' with mock functions.
-Old tests live in the integration test app.test.js.
+Used ChatGPT to assist in rewriting Product/Category/SimpleCart tests to be more 'unit testy' with mock functions.